proggga/ham_radio_exam/docs/03_circuits/04_power_supply.md

 Converting pulsating DC into steady DC using filters.

 ### Reservoir Capacitor
-A large electrolytic capacitor connected in parallel with the output.
+A large electrolytic [Capacitor](../02_components/02_capacitors.md) connected in parallel with the output.
 *   **Function:** Charges to the peak voltage ($U_{peak}$) during pulses and discharges into the load between pulses.
 *   **Ripple (Rimpel):** The residual AC variation on the DC output.
     *   Larger Load Current -> **More** Ripple.